-The Hot Surface Igniter is a device that ignites the main burner by high temperature (>1800°F) [982°C], see Figure 3.
-The igniter is made of recrystallized silicon carbide, and when 120 VAC is applied to the igniter, sufficient heat is generated to ignite the main burner.
+The Hot Surface Igniter is a device that ignites the main burner, see Figure 3.
+When 120 VAC is applied to the igniter, sufficient heat is generated to ignite the main burner.
 Although improvements have been made to strengthen the igniter, it is still fragile and care must be taken in handling the igniter to prevent breakage.